A Notary Public, or just Notary, provides a great service to the community, and being a Notary can be a great side hustle as well.

 In most states, you will have to pay a fee to become a Notary Public.
 The fee ranges in price from $10 up to over $100 depending on the state.

-Be sure you read the procedures carefully in order to avoid delaying your Notary Public designation.
+Be sure you read the procedures carefully to avoid delaying your Notary Public designation.

 Potential State Variations You Might Find